KE25 SR |

 5speed) was grafted on.
 The radiator is standard with the hoses re-routed to

-suit. has never overheated yet.
+suit.
+Hasn't overheated as yet.
 The 2-1/4" exhaust was taken off the ke35

 and needed a few tweaks to fit in the ke25.
 I had a new front section for the